Campner History, Family Crest & Coats of Arms

 Another 35 words (2 lines of text) are included under the topic Early Campner Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Campner family to the New World and Oceana
+Migration of the Campner family

 For many Germans, emigration to North America was an inviting alternative to the trials of life in the old country.
 From the mid-17th into the present century, thousands of Germans migrated across the Atlantic.
 They capitalized on the chance to escape poverty and persecution, and to own their own land.
 After 1650, Germans settled throughout the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also landed in Canada, settling in Ontario or father west on the rich land of the prairies.
 Among them: Marie Magdalene Kamp, who arrived in Philadelphia in 1729.
 Frantz Carl von Campe landed there in 1752.
 Christ and Sophie Klause Kampe settled in Texas in 1845..